Half Past Dead

 The inciting incident occurs at 11 minutes when During a sting operation gone wrong, Nick is shot and critically wounded.
 Sasha is helpless as his partner dies, devastating him and changing everything..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Terrorists led by Donny/49er One assault New Alcatraz during a Supreme Court Justice's visit, taking hostages.
+This demonstrates the protagonist's commitment to Terrorists led by Donny/49er One assault New Alcatraz during a Supreme Court Justice's visit, taking hostages.
 Sasha chooses to actively resist rather than comply, committing to fight back., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat The terrorists reveal their true objective: extracting the location of $200 million in gold from death row inmate Lester McKenna.
 The stakes escalate beyond a simple hostage situation—false defeat as the scope expands., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, Lester McKenna is murdered by the terrorists after revealing the gold's location.
-An innocent is killed, hope seems lost, and Sasha faces the same helplessness he felt watching Nick die—a whiff of death., illustrates the protagonist at their lowest point.
+An innocent is killed, hope seems lost, and Sasha faces the same helplessness he felt watching Nick die—a whiff of death., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 79% of the runtime.
 Sasha synthesizes information about the terrorists' escape plan and realizes he can turn their strategy against them.
 He rallies remaining allies for a final coordinated assault., demonstrating the transformation achieved throughout the journey.